Lorelei (Asgardian): Publication history

 Lorelei first appeared in Thor #337 (November 1983), and was created by Walt Simonson.

-She made subsequent appearances in Thor #338-350 (December 1983-December 1984), Thor #354-355 (April–May 1985), #357-359 (July–September 1985), #363 (January 1986), #367-368 (May–June 1986), The Official Handbook of the Marvel Universe vol 2. #7 (June 1986), Thor #383 (September 1987), #398-400 (December 1988-February 1989), #402 (April 1989), Black Knight vol. 2 #3 (August 1990), Thor #438 (November 1991), #440 (December 1991), #476 (July 1994), #485 (April 1995), Journey into Mystery #509-511 (May–August 1997), The Defenders vol. 2 #1-4 (March–June 2001), Loki #1 (January 2004), and Thor: Son of Asgard #5 (June 9, 2004).
+Lorelei became a recurring character throughout the Thor series and also appeared in Black Knight #3 (August 1990), Journey into Mystery #509-511 (May–August 1997), The Defenders vol. 2 #1-4 (March–June 2001), Loki #1 (January 2004), and Thor: Son of Asgard #5 (June 2004).

 Fictional character biography

-In Asgard, a bored Loki sees warriors engaged in a forbidden Troll hunt.
-Lorelei, a beautiful woman, offers to help the troll by hiding it.
-When she gets close, however, she hoists it in the air, winning the hunt through trickery and impressing the men.
-Loki invites Lorelei to his castle and, despite Helgi's warnings, she goes with him.
-The pair trick Sif into leaving; then Loki turns into Thor and the two kiss.
-When Sif finds them, she is furious; she strikes them both to the ground and storms out.
-Lorelei wonders if she has made a mistake, but Loki assures her that she will succeed where her older sister, Amora the Enchantress, has failed.

-For the Love of Thor

-Loki agrees to take Lorelei to Manhattan to win Thor's love; in exchange Lorelei agrees to travel to a dangerous district in New York City to hypnotize the dragon Fafnir into attacking Thor.
-Fafnir instead hypnotizes Lorelei, and places her in a trap near the workplace of Thor's alter-ego, Sigurd Jarlson.
+Lorelei is the younger sister of Amora the Enchantress.
+Loki agrees to take Lorelei to Manhattan to win Thor's love; in exchange.
+Lorelei agrees to travel to a dangerous district in New York City to hypnotize Fafnir into attacking Thor.
+Fafnir instead hypnotizes Lorelei, and places her in a trap near the workplace of Thor's alter ego Sigurd Jarlson.
 Thor, as Jarlson, finds and rescues the unconscious Lorelei, and fights Fafnir until the dragon flees.
 Believing her to be mortal, Thor calls for an ambulance; before she is taken away, Lorelei lets Thor know she is attracted to him and promises to thank him properly when she has recovered.
 As the ambulance drives off, he realizes he does not know her name.

 Lorelei hears that Fafnir, bent on revenge, is rampaging around New York destroying buildings.
 Thor arrives, battles and kills Fafnir, and returns home to Jarlson's apartment.
 Using the name 'Melodi', Lorelei visits Jarlson to thank him for saving her life.
 She offers him a back rub, and gives him some of her golden mead, a love potion which will cause him to fall in love with the first person he sees.
 He falls asleep and Lorelei exits the apartment, leaving a note offering to cook dinner for him next weekend.
+Melodi and Jarlson go on several dates; none of them end in Jarlson drinking her mead.
+At her apartment, she is changing into something comfortable when Jarlson takes a phone call and suddenly has to leave, turning into Thor in a nearby alley.
+Melodi answers a knock on the door and is kidnapped by Malekith the Accursed.
+He leaves a duplicate Melodi in her place.
+When Thor visits "Melodi", he drinks the mead and falls madly in love with her.